What You Should See In George Town, Penang - Travelswithsun

 Entrance Of Wonder Food Museum In Penang

-For some good old fun, you can try novelty galleries like the Penang 3D Trick Art Museum and Ghost Museum!
-Other museums in Penang.
+For some good old fun, you can try novelty galleries like the Straits & Oriental Museum and Batik Painting Museum!

 7. Take Delight In Peranakan Culture